Inedo/inedo-docs/Content/proget/administration/retention-rules.md

 ## API

-Retention rules may be configured via the [Feed Management API](/docs/proget/reference-api/feeds/proget-api-feeds).
-See the [Retention Rule data model specification](/docs/proget/reference-api/feeds/proget-api-feeds#retention-rule-object) for more information.
+Retention rules may be configured via the [Feed API](/docs/proget/api/feeds).
+See the [Retention Rule data model specification](/docs/proget/api/feeds#retention-rule-object) for more information.